 Let’s take a look at this case study:

-Get Paid for Your Pad (GPYP) helps property owners maximize their returns as expert AirBnB hosts.
-To boost their lead generation, GPYP turned to Outgrow for help.
+Get Paid for Your Pad (GPYP) helps property owners maximize their returns as expert Airbnb hosts.
+To boost its lead generation, GPYP turned to Outgrow for help.
 And they built an interactive calculator on Outgrow’s interactive content builder.
 As a result, GPYP managed to score a stellar 41% conversion rate!